ktoso/rx-wiki/What's-different-in-2.0.md

 ## Mockito & TestSubscriber

-Those who are using Mockito and mocked `Observer` in 1.x has to mock the `Subscriber.onSubscribe` method to issue an initial request, otherwise the sequence will hang or fail with hot sources:
+Those who are using Mockito and mocked `Observer` in 1.x has to mock the `Subscriber.onSubscribe` method to issue an initial request, otherwise, the sequence will hang or fail with hot sources:

 ```java
 @SuppressWarnings("unchecked")